Macroeconomic data¶

 which returns:

 Macroeconomic data should be preprocessed.
-Let us continue with the previous example.
-We can select global data for the U.S. selecting the associated area code as follows:
+Continuing with the previous example, we can select global U.S. data by its area code:

 us_series_list = [s for s in series_list if s['area_code'] == '0000']